 PLACE NAME Ascot Racecourse Complex

 HCWA PLACE NO: 6123

 ADDRESS: 71 Grandstand Road, Ascot, 6104

 Previously 13, 9 & 71 Grandstand Road, Ascot

 LOCATION DESCRIPTION: Lot 9002, P60342

 OTHER NAMES: Perth Racecourse

 PLACE TYPE: Other Structure - Racecourse

 CERTIFICATE OF TITLE 2723/303

-OWNER: Perth Racing - WATCState Government
+OWNER: Perth Racing - WATC

 GIS COORDINATES: 31.937137mS

 115.922270mE

 ORIGINAL USE: SOCIAL/RECREATIONAL: Grandstand

 Other Sports Building

 OTHER USE: Military Camp

 PRESENT USE: SOCIAL/RECREATIONAL: Grandstand

 Other Sports Building

-CONSTRUCTION MATERIALS: Wall: Brick Roof: Tile ARCHITECTURAL STYLE: Federation Free Style CONSTRUCTION DATE: 1903, 1969-ongoing DEMOLISHED: N/A HISTORIC THEMES: Social and Civic Activities 405: Sport, recreation and entertainment 311: Hospitality industry and tourism VALUES AND STATEMENT OF SIGNIFICANCE: Ascot Racecourse Complex, comprising the Racetrack, and the collection of Federation Free Style buildings constructed in 1903, namely the Grandstand, Gate Cottage, Totalisator building, Administration building, Members' Stand and Jockeys' Quarters, Shelter Shed, First Aid building and Mens' Toilets; and associated grounds (fencing and landscaping elements), has cultural heritage significance for the following reasons: the place demonstrates the popularity of horseracing in Western Australia, and the allocation of public funds by Government in order to provide facilities for this popular sport and maintain revenue generated by gambling; the place has significance as a substantial collection of Federation Free style buildings which exhibit subtly varied repetition of similar motifs, asymmetrical planning and massing, and prominent skyline features in particular, the Totalisator and Administration buildings are distinctive and well resolved; the place demonstrates the economic prosperity and population increase generated by the Gold Boom of the 1890s, which resulted in dramatically increased building activity; the place is important in contributing to both the Belmont, and wider Perth community's sense of place, and is a landmark site that is highly valued by the people associated with the port of horseracing industry in Western Australia, and by the wider community, as a place of summer recreational activity and social interaction since the 1850s; the place is a rare example of a largely intact group of buildings, parts of a horse racing complex, that still relate to the original form and function of their surrounding spaces; the continuous staging of the summer race season at the place with horse racing; and, the place is significant in demonstrating the way that the presence of particular land features influences the uses to which land is put, and the way in which the programmatic requirements of horse racing and public and features influences the uses to which land is put, and the way in which the programmatic requirements LEVEL OF SIGNIFICANCE Exceptional MANAGEMENT CATEGORY Category 1 Essential to the heritage of the City of Belmont.
+CONSTRUCTION MATERIALS: Wall: Brick Roof: Tile ARCHITECTURAL STYLE: Federation Free Style CONSTRUCTION DATE: 1903, 1969-ongoing DEMOLISHED: N/A HISTORIC THEMES: Social and Civic Activities 405: Sport, recreation and entertainment 311: Hospitality industry and tourism VALUES AND STATEMENT OF SIGNIFICANCE: Ascot Racecourse Complex, comprising the Racetrack, and the collection of Federation Free Style buildings constructed in 1903, namely the Grandstand, Gate Cottage, Totalisator building, Administration building, Members' Stand and Jockeys' Quarters, Shelter Shed, First Aid building and Mens' Toilets; and associated grounds (fencing and landscaping elements), has cultural heritage significance for the following reasons: • the place demonstrates the popularity of horseracing in Western Australia, and the allocation of public funds by Government in order to provide facilities for this popular sport and maintain revenue generated by gambling; • the place has significance as a substantial collection of Federation the place has significance as a substantial collection of Federation Free style buildings which exhibit subtly varied repetition of similar motifs, asymmetrical planning and massing, and prominent skyline features in particular, the Totalisator and Administration buildings are distinctive and well resolved; the place demonstrates the economic prosperity and population increase generated by the Gold Boom of the 1890s, which resulted in dramatically increased building activity; the place is important in contributing to both the Belmont, and wider Perth community's sense of place, and is a landmark site that is highly valued by the people associated with the port of horseracing industry in Western Australia, and by the wider community, as a place of summer recreational activity and social interaction since the 1850s; the place is significant for its associations with prominent figures in Western Australian life including early colonists such as John W. Hardey; explorer and politician, Alexander Forrest; and architect, J.W.
+Wright, M.L.C.; the place is a rare example of a largely intact group of buildings, parts of a horse racing complex, that still relate to the original form and function of their surrounding spaces; the continuous staging of the summer.race season at the place since the mid 19th century has allowed the ongoing demonstration of a distinctive way of life and customs associated with horse racing; and, the place is significant in demonstrating the way that the presence of particular land features influences the uses to which land is put, and the way in which the programmatic requirements of horse racing and gambling activity shape building design and spatial planning.
+LEVEL OF SIGNIFICANCE Exceptional MANAGEMENT CATEGORY Category 1 Essential to the heritage of the City of Belmont.
 Rare or outstanding example.
 Recommended for inclusion on the State Register of Heritage Places.